bluesky/bluesky/doc/source/msg.rst

             # Process the msg.

 The ``RunEngine`` has a registry which is used to dispatch the ``Msg`` objects based on the value of the ``Msg.command``.
-For example, the if the RunEngine receives the message ``Msg('set', motor, 5)``, the RunEngine will:
+For example, if the RunEngine receives the message ``Msg('set', motor, 5)``, the RunEngine will:

 1. Identify that the command for this message is ``'set'``.